-Editor of the Zeteo interdisciplinary journal.
-M.F.A. from Columbia, M.A. in Liberal Studies from the City University of New York, and a B.A. from the University of California at Berkeley.
+He has been the Editor of the Zeteo interdisciplinary journal.
+He holds an M.F.A. from Columbia, an M.A. in Liberal Studies from the City University of New York, and a B.A. from the University of California at Berkeley.

-Some samples of William’s work may be found via the links on this website, as well as at Zeteo and at Montaigbakhtinian.com.
-Those interested in reading more or in discussing any of the subjects raised by these texts are encouraged to e-mail William at eaton0824 AT gmail DOT com.
+Beyond the books and the artworks featured on this website, more of Eaton’s poetry and artworks may be found at Montaigbakhtinian and more of his essays at Zeteo.
+Those interested in seeing more or reading more, or in discussing any of the subjects raised by this art and these texts are encouraged to e-mail William at eaton0824 AT gmail..